HRA vs. HSA: Which Plan Is Right for You

 Depends on employment status

-You can have an HSA and an HRA only if your HRA meets the specific requirements by the IRS.
-Most standard HRAs disqualify you from HSA contributions because they provide coverage before you meet your high-deductible health plan deductible.
-Take note that this is different from having two health insurance plans, which has separate coordination rules.
+You can have both an HSA and an HRA, but only if your HRA follows specific IRS rules.
+Most traditional HRAs make you ineligible for HSA contributions because they start covering costs before you reach your high-deductible health plan’s deductible.

 1. 1